linkml/prefixmaps/README.md

 ## Usage

-to use in combination with [curies](https://github.com/cthoyt/curies) library:
+To use in combination with [curies](https://github.com/cthoyt/curies) library:

 ```python
 from prefixmaps.io.parser import load_multi_context